lickitlickitgood/modular-emergent-gravity/README.md

 **Urgent Note:** I need a job. make offer?
-I have lots to offer. my email is jphomeservices4u@gmail.com  if you hack it you will find nothing so do bother.
+I have lots to offer. my email is jphomeservices4u@gmail.com  if you hack it you will find nothing so dont bother.
 # Existing content of README.md

 ...